HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 ## License & Usage

 This project was created for academic purposes as part of MET CS 777.
-Feel free to use it for learning, but please cite our work if you build on it!

 ---